swiftlang/swift-package-manager/README.md

     cd swiftpm
     ./Utilities/bootstrap

+It is recommended that you develop against the latest version of Swift, to ensure compatibility with new releases.

 If you contribute, we’d appreciate if you could run the tests before submitting a pull-request.
+To run the tests (currently) you need Xcode and a clone of `swift-llbuild` parallel to this source tree.
-To run the tests (currently) you need Xcode: open the Xcode project in `./Support/` and from the “Product” menu click “Test”.
+Then to run the tests, open `./Support/swiftpm.xcodeproj` and from the “Product” menu select “Test”.

 > Long-term, we intend for testing to be an integral part of the Package Manager itself and not to require Xcode.